vjbollavarapu/tidygen/docs/ONBOARDING.md

 ## 🎉 **Welcome to the Team!**

-You're now ready to start contributing to iNEAT ERP!
+You're now ready to start contributing to TidyGen ERP!
 Remember:

 - ✅ **Ask Questions**: Don't hesitate to ask for help
 - ✅ **Follow Guidelines**: Stick to our coding standards